Synagoge Beith-Schalom (Speyer)

 Can I buy tickets online?

-Check the official website for current information regarding ticket purchases and availability.
+It’s advisable to check the official website for information regarding ticket purchases, if applicable.

 Are there restrooms and cafes?